Relapse and Fear

 It’s important to recognize that because each adult is the author of his life, you cannot cause another person to relapse.
 You can provide the best support for your loved one by asking yourself, “Is what I am doing supporting my loved one’s journey to be the author of his life?”
 Everyone is imperfect.
 Everyone makes mistakes.
 You and your loved one will likely trip and stumble a few times.
 Embrace imperfection.
 This isn’t a sign of failure or disaster.
 It’s a sign you’re human.
 And as always, if you need support, please reach out to us at any time.

 General material on relapse prevention: Marlatt, G. A., & Donovan, D. M. (2005).
-Relapse prevention: Maintenance strategies in the treatment of addictive behaviors (2nd ed.).
+Relapse prevention: Maintenance strategies in the treatment of addictive behaviours (2nd ed.).
 New York: The Guilford Press.